whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <DD>Value $49</DD>
 </DL>

+<p><i>Subscribers received one of these colors: Aquamarine, Mexican Blue, White Jade or Grey Jade</i></p>\

 <p>Yay, a jewelry item!
-I loved the necklace they included in the Summer Box (read my review here), so I was hoping for another jewelry piece.
+I loved the necklace they included in the Summer Box (<a href="http://whatsupmailbox.com/subscriptions/reviews/FabFitFun-Subscription-Box-Summer-2015-Review-Coupon/" target="_blank">read my review here</a>), so I was hoping for another jewelry piece.
 This bracelet is what I would consider boho chic, and it is pretty, but I'm not sure I would have bought it at $49.
 But it does go towards a good cause as Tribe Alive partners with artisans all over the world to employ impoverished women by providing them with a sustainable income.</p>

 <center><a href="http://xo.fff.me/cAIsf" target="_blank">
 <img src="/images/FabFitFunFall2015Bracelet2.jpg" border="0" style="border:none;max-width:100%;" alt="Glass Crystal Bead Bracelet by Tribe Alive" />